pscally1005/pscally1005.github.io/_posts/protein/2023-03-28-chickpea-brownie.markdown

 - protein bar
 - almond extract
 - fiber
 Description: Chickpea brownies, my original protein based dessert, that I think I have refined to near perfection.
 These bars are a great protein and fiber packed snack to take on the go.
-They're much less sweet than traditional brownies, but I personally prefer the almond and banana taste that these provide.
+They're much less sweet than traditional brownies, as they're more of a baked protein bar, but I personally prefer the almond and banana taste that these provide.
 Don't count out the beans until you try them!
-For more chickpea desserts, make high protein cookie dough <a href="chickpea-chows">Chickpea Chows</a>
+For more protein packed chickpea desserts, make this high protein cookie dough - <a href="chickpea-chows">Chickpea Chows</a>
 Instructions:
 - Blend all ingredients in a food processor until fully mixed - (drained and rinsed) chickpeas, bananas, yogurt, peanut butter, honey, baking powder, vanilla, stevia/monk fruit, almond extract, salt, cocoa, PB2, and protein powder<br><br>